open-source-labs/Quell/quell-client/README.md

 - @quell/client now client-side caching speed is 4-5 times faster than it used to be.

 - Currently, Quell can cache any non-mutative query.
-Quell will still process other requests, but all mutations will cause cache invalidate for the entire the client-side cache.
+Quell will still process other requests, but all mutations will cause cache invalidate for the entire client-side cache.
 Please report edge cases, issues, and other user stories to us, we would be grateful to expand on Quells use cases!

 # Future Additions
 Goals for the future of Quell/client include: